Shopify/slate/packages/slate-cli/README.md

 - `/styles` - You can add sub-folders to help with organization. `styles/theme.scss` is the main entry point.

 #### 4. Start developing your Theme
-You're ready to start developing with slate.
+You're ready to start developing with Slate.
 To get started, run the following command from your theme directory:

  ```shell
  slate start